 We have built a strong network of international and local collaborators based at University of California, San Diego, US Army Research Laboratory, University of Technology Sydney, Indian Statistical Institute, & Technical University of Berlin, Taipei Veterans General Hospital, and Research Center for Education and Mind Sciences, NTHU.

 Leveraging Data Science Technique to Bring New Insight into Neuroscientific Problem

-Developing Computational Algorithms and Brain-Computer Interfaces for Real-Life Applications
+Developing Computational Algorithms and Brain-Computer Interfaces for Real-Life Applications and Science of Learning

 Building Multimodal Data Streaming and Analysis Infrastructure to Augment Human Performance

 邱載峰, Eddy (Postgraduate, Autumn 2018)

 康致瑋 (Undergraduate, Spring 2020)

 林立衡 (Undergraduate, Spring 2020)